Permaweb-Journal/journal/content/article/storage-endowment-explained.md

 ---
 title: How Arweave’s storage endowment ensures permanent data storage
-description: Arweave's usage is a buyback and burn of it's tokens.
-This article explains how this is done with Arweave's storage endowment.
+description: This article explains the storage endowment and why Arweave has no recurring fees.
 permalink:
 tags:
 ---